brchri/tesla-youq/README.md

 ```

 ## Known Issues
-* Currently this only works with one vehicle.
+* ~~Currently this only works with one vehicle.
 It is set up to work with multiple, but it hangs when receiving broker messages from MQTT for some reason.
-I haven't yet had time to dig into this.
+I haven't yet had time to dig into this.~~
+  * This should be fixed as of v0.0.3